steveboeters/steveboeters.github.io/_portfolio/rijndamdemonstration.md

 ---
 layout: single
 title: "Rijndam Demo"
-excerpt: "A proof of concept made to showcase the use of a force feedback glove for physical rehabilitation"
+excerpt: "A prototype made to showcase the use of a force feedback glove for physical rehabilitation"
 date:   2011-01-01 22:27:54 +0200

 header: